Final Cut (band)

-Final Cut was a techno-industrial band formed in Detroit, Michigan and led by Anthony Srock with a revolving cast of guest musicians.
+Final Cut is a techno-industrial band formed in Detroit, Michigan and led by Anthony Srock with a revolving cast of guest musicians.

 History

 Srock, then a DJ in Detroit, formed Final Cut (sometimes preceded by The) in the late 1980s as a collaboration with DJ Jeff Mills.
 They released their debut single "Take Me Away" in 1989 and the album Deep in 2 the Cut later that year.
 Final Cut was noted for mixing established industrial music with Detroit techno, with a sound comparable to heavy metal but made with machines rather than guitars.
 Deep in 2 the Cut gained appreciation years later as an influential early entry in the development of industrial music.
 Mills then left the project, and Srock took a leadership role with various guest musicians and a more guitar-oriented sound.

 The project was signed to I.R.S.
 Records and their second album Consumed was released in 1992.
 That year, Final Cut toured with an all-live band with Srock on lead vocals.
 After a period of inactivity, Srock returned with another collection of guest musicians in 1996, releasing the album Atonement.
 This album added 1970s funk to the project's established industrial sound.
 A remix EP titled Grind was released in 1998.
 A new album was started in 2004 but never completed.

 Srock later founded Full Effect Records.
 The 2009 hit single "Warriors Dance" by The Prodigy featured a sample of the Final Cut song "Take Me Away".